-- A maximum of four lines are allowed. - Lines must begin with double slashes and may not exceed 71 characters in length. - An asterisk in position three marks a comment.
+Lines must begin with double slashes and may not exceed 71 characters in length.

-• A blank in position three continues the JCL command from the previous line.
+A blank in position three continues the JCL command from the previous line.
 The content of a continuation line must begin in positions 4 to 16.
 Parameters may not be broken across continuation lines.